Nikola84ca/Team-Profile-Generator/README.md

 # Team-Profile-Generator

-Project and development of a node.js application that will allow users to quickly create a README file through the prompt.
+Project and development of a node.js application that will allow users to quickly create a team html page through the prompt.

 ## About Me